 It is notable that the S Typ 007 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The 2000D lacks such a headphone port.

-Both the 2000D and the S Typ 007 are recent models that are part of the current product line-up.
-The S Typ 007 has been discontinued (but can be found pre-owned on eBay).
+The 2000D is a recent model that features in the current product line-up of Canon.
+In contrast, the S Typ 007 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the S Typ 007 was succeeded by the Leica S3.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So how do things add up?
 Which of the two cameras – the Canon 2000D or the Leica S Typ 007 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.